OhanaAlvaro/chrome-extension-vue/README.md

 To deploy:

-- One time deploy: `npm run build`.
-Create the dist folder.
+- One-time deploy: `npm run build`.
+This creates the `dist` folder.
-- Developing: `npm run serve`.
-Same dist folder is created, but this time it's self-refreshed with your changes on the code, so you can see the changes in Chrome.
+- While developing: `npm run serve`.
+Same `dist` folder is created, but this time it is self-refreshed with your changes on the code, so you can see the changes in Chrome.

 This project uses the `src\vue.config.js` file to define how content is deployed as a web extension.
 Not that you have to changte it, but FYI just in case.